 1 14-ounce can of coconut milk, chilled, (recommended: Thai Kitchen or 365 Whole Foods brand, not lite), NOT stirred

 2 teaspoons pure vanilla extract

 Preheat oven to 350 degrees.
-Lightly coat an 8×8-inch square baking pan with vegetable spray.
+Line an 8×8-inch square baking pan with parchment paper and set aside.

 Whisk together cake flour, sugar, baking soda, baking powder, and salt.
 Add yogurt, vanilla extract, soy milk, and water.
 Mix together until just blended.
 Do not over mix.
 Pour batter into prepared baking pan.

 Bake about 30 minutes, or until a toothpick comes out clean.
 Remove from oven and allow to rest on cooling rack.
 The cake can be served either cooled, or while still warm.

 While cake is baking, slice berries, sprinkle with sugar, and mix gently.
 Chill sweetened berries in the refrigerator.

 To make the Coconut Whipped Cream, skim the solidified coconut cream off the top half of the can of chilled coconut milk.
 Transfer solids to the bowl of a stand mixer (I use a KitchenAid stand mixer, but a hand mixer works fine too).
 Do not add any of the coconut water.
 Either discard the coconut water or reserve for another use, such as for smoothies.